 Expertise in the Field

 The reason that such knowledge is needed is because subtle changes in cell density, size, hardness, strength or elongation will greatly impact the finished result.
 A particular foam grade will be ideal for one process but another may lead to other results entirely.
 The right supplier will know what type of foam is needed for your requirements and how each foam type will react.
 An excellent knowledge of the raw component parts and the ways and means by which they will react to varied production processes will enable good engineers to adapt their tooling and machinery accordingly and to the customer’s benefit.

 An in-house design and production capability will also mean that the service can be bespoke, which is often beyond the capacities of regular foam converter businesses.
-Fast and rapid prototypes, custom builds for tools and machinery and cost-effective and high-quality manufacturing will be the result of working with the right firm.
+Fast and rapid prototyping, custom builds for tools and machinery and cost-effective and high-quality manufacturing will be the result of working with the right firm.
 Look also for industry accreditations and quality marks, which demonstrate recognised competence and quality systems.
 Recommendations from business peers and contacts can also be valuable in helping to make your supplier decision.

 In short, if you need to buy foam for your business, work with the right supplier, one with in-house engineering expertise, an experienced team, strong product and process knowledge and excellent customer service skills, one that works with companies like Salesforce to optimize your experience.
 You will notice the difference.